-In connection with the acquisition of ACRE Capital, the Company created a wholly owned subsidiary, ACRE Capital Holdings LLC ("TRS Holdings"), to hold the common units of ACRE Capital.
-The Company formed a wholly owned subsidiary in December 2013, ACRC W TRS and in March 2014, ACRC U TRS in order to issue and hold certain loans intended for sale.
-The Company currently owns 100% of the equity of TRS Holdings, ACRC W TRS and ACRC U TRS.
-Entity classification elections to be taxed as a corporation and taxable REIT subsidiary ("TRS") elections were made with respect to TRS Holdings, ACRC W TRS and ACRC U TRS.
-A TRS is an entity taxed as a corporation other than a REIT in which a REIT directly or indirectly holds equity, and that has made a joint election with such REIT to be treated as a TRS.
-Other than some activities relating to lodging and health care facilities, a TRS generally may engage in any business, including investing in assets and engaging in activities that could not be held or conducted directly by the Company without jeopardizing its qualification as a REIT.
-A TRS is subject to applicable U.S. federal, state, local and foreign income tax on its taxable income.
+The Company formed two wholly owned subsidiaries, (i) ACRC W TRS in December 2013 and (ii) ACRC U TRS in March 2014, in order to issue and hold certain loans intended for sale.
+The Company currently owns 100% of the equity of ACRC W TRS and ACRC U TRS.
+Entity classification elections to be taxed as a corporation and taxable REIT subsidiary ("TRS") elections were made with respect to ACRC W TRS and ACRC U TRS.
+A TRS is an entity taxed as a corporation that has not elected to be taxed as a REIT, in which a REIT directly or indirectly holds equity, and that has made a joint election with such REIT to be treated as a TRS.
+A TRS generally may engage in any business, including investing in assets and engaging in activities that could not be held or conducted directly by the Company without jeopardizing its qualification as a REIT.
+A TRS is subject to applicable U.S. federal, state and local income tax on its taxable income.
 In addition, as a REIT, the Company also may be subject to a 100% excise tax on certain transactions between it and its TRS that are not conducted on an arm's-length basis.

-For financial reporting purposes, a provision for current and deferred taxes has been established for the portion of the Company's GAAP consolidated earnings recognized by TRS Holdings, ACRC W TRS and ACRC U TRS.
+For financial reporting purposes, a provision for current and deferred taxes has been established for the portion of the Company's GAAP consolidated earnings recognized by ACRC W TRS and ACRC U TRS.

 FASB ASC Topic 740, Income Taxes ("ASC 740"), prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 ASC 740 also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 The Company has analyzed its various federal and state filing positions and believes that its income tax filing positions and deductions are well documented and supported.
-As of December 31, 2015 and 2014, based on the Company's evaluation, there is no reserve for any uncertain income tax positions.
-TRS Holdings, ACRC W TRS and ACRC U TRS recognize interest and penalties, if any, related to unrecognized tax benefits within income tax expense in the consolidated statements of operations.
+As of December 31, 2016 and 2015, based on the Company's evaluation, there is no reserve for any uncertain income tax positions.
+ACRC W TRS and ACRC U TRS recognize interest and penalties, if any, related to unrecognized tax benefits within income tax expense in the consolidated statements of operations.
 Accrued interest and penalties, if any, are included within other liabilities in the consolidated balance sheets.